enkore/i3pystatus/README.rst

 Contributors
 ------------

-A list of all contributors can be found in `CONTRIBUTORS <https://github.com/enkore/i3pystatus/blob/master/CONTRIBUTORS>`_.
-Particular noteworthy contributors are former maintainer Jan Oliver Oelerich and current maintainer enkore.
+A list of all contributors can be found in `CONTRIBUTORS <https://github.com/enkore/i3pystatus/blob/master/CONTRIBUTORS>`_ (git likely has more up-to-date information). i3pystatus was initially written by Jan Oliver Oelerich and later ported to Python 3 and mostly rewritten by enkore.

 Contribute
 ----------